How The Whole Trump Impeachment Process Works

 218 House votes are required for a formal impeachment.

-Voting will happen after the House Judiciary Committee collects and reviews all of the investigative information when prompted by the Speaker.
-They then have two options: present it to the full House of Representatives to vote on, or conduct a special panel for the proceedings.
+Voting generally happens after the House Judiciary Committee collects and reviews all of the investigative information when prompted by the Speaker.
+It then has two options: Present it to the full House of Representatives to vote on, or conduct a special panel for the proceedings.
 In either case, the House of Representatives will have to come to a final vote.
 If the majority of the House votes in favor, President Trump will be officially impeached in the House.
 Since the Democratic majority is 235-198 right now, the odds are likely that a formal impeachment will occur.

 How long does the impeachment process take?